TokamakUI/Tokamak/README.md

 2. You can call Hooks from your custom Hooks (defined in an `extension` of `Hooks`). 🙌
 3. Don't call Hooks from a loop, condition or nested function. 🚨
-4. Don't call Hooks from any function that's not `render` in a `Component` or not a custom Hook. ⚠️
+4. Don't call Hooks from any function that's not `render` of a component or not a custom Hook. ⚠️

 In the future version Gluon will provide a linter able to catch violations of